cryostatio/cryostat-legacy/HTTP_API.md

     `404` - The recording could not be found.
 The body is an error message.

-    `500` - The recording was found but it could not be written to the response.
-    Or there was an unexpected error.
-The body is an error message.

     ###### example
     ```
     $ curl localhost:8181/api/v1/recordings/localhost_foo_20200910T214559Z.jfr --output foo.jfr